 In most cases, cash ratio analysis is effective when a comparison is performed with industry averages.
 One may also look at the varying cash ratios for a company over a period.
 For instance, studying the cash ratio of a firm every year for the last 10 years can give credit providers an idea about the business’s trajectory.

-While lower cash ratio can be indicative of a company undergoing financial turmoil, it may also represent certain conscious strategies that the business follows.
+While a lower cash ratio can be indicative of a company undergoing financial turmoil, it may also represent certain conscious strategies that the business follows.
 For example, if a company is currently looking to expand, it may choose to maintain low cash reserves in favour of spending more on fresh hires and supply lines.
-Moreover, some industries operate with lower cash ratio than others.
+Moreover, some industries operate with a lower cash ratio than others.
 Therefore, in such cases, a ratio lower than 1 does not indicate financial trouble for the firm in any way.

 An investor or creditor must, thus, keep the above factors in consideration, when taking a business’s cash ratio as a measure of its overall financial standing.